Calvin-L/sublime-coq-plugin/README.md

 # Sublime-Coq

-This package provides Coq syntax highlighting and an interactive coqtop plugin for Coq 8.4 and Sublime Text 3.
+This package provides Coq syntax highlighting and an interactive coqtop plugin for Coq 8.6+ and Sublime Text 3.
 (I guess it might work with Sublime Text 2, but I haven't tested it and I don't recommend trying it.)

 ## Install

-There is [a different sublime-coq plugin](https://github.com/mkolosick/Sublime-Coq) in [Package Control](https://sublime.wbond.net/).
+There is [a different sublime-coq plugin](https://packagecontrol.io/packages/Coq) in [Package Control](https://sublime.wbond.net/).
 That is NOT this one.
-This one is better.
-Even if it does have some problems (see "Known Issues" below).
+This one is different.

 ```
 cd 'sublime-text-folder/Packages'